-- Add the tomatoes to the pot, then add the water.
-Fill one full can with cold water and add to the pot, followed by another full can of water.
+- Add the tomatoes to the pot, then add the broth, starting with 4 cups.
 Pour the quinoa into the soup, bring the mixture to a boil, cover and turn down to a low boil for 10 - 15 minutes until the quinoa is cooked.

 - Remove the soup from the heat and let cool slightly before transferring to a food processor or high powered blender.
 Blend on high until the soup is smooth.
 Add more water if you want your soup a little more creamy.
 Return the soup to the pot, stir in the almond milk and season with chili flakes.
 Taste and adjust seasonings appropriately.

 New to cooking quinoa?
 Grab your FREE Quinoa Starter Guide!

 Become part of the Simply Quinoa community and receive weekly emails with exclusive content that I only share in email, as well as my in-depth guide to starting your quinoa journey.

 Want more quinoa dinner recipes?